 Welcome to the Music Department at the University of Maryland, Baltimore County.
 Whether you are looking for concerts to attend, or information about entering and auditioning as a music major at UMBC, I hope you will find this site useful.

 UMBC's Music Department provides the one-on-one attention undergraduates need to flourish as young musicians within the resources of a small research university.
-We provide excellent large ensembles that unite musicians from across campus, regardless of major (the UMBC Symphony, the UMBC Wind Ensemble, Camerata, The Jubilee Singers, and The Jazz Ensemble), balanced with small classes in music theory, musicianship, music history, music education.
+We provide excellent large ensembles that unite musicians from across campus, regardless of major (the UMBC Symphony, the UMBC Wind Ensemble, Camerata, The Jubilee Singers, and The Jazz Ensemble), balanced with small classes in music theory, musicianship, music history, and music education.
 In addition, small performing ensembles such as Chamber Players, the New Music Ensemble, the Percussion Ensemble, the Vocal Arts Ensemble (opera scenes), and a number of jazz combos, allow students to hone their musical skills in a small group setting.
-In addition, our music technology emphasis is the oldest and most developed program of its kind among state universities in Maryland.

 UMBC music faculty are renowned musicians who also love to teach.
 We are especially keen to build entrepreneurial skills in our students so that they are prepared to contribute as musicians to societies of the 21st-century as highly-skilled innovators.
 Examples of this initiative include our Arts in Education course (modeled on the Lincoln Center program in New York), a Careers in Music course, and a number of internships and side-by-side collaborations with our faculty and other professional musicians.

-We also value international experiences for our students.
+UMBC Music also values international experiences for our students.
 The Department has established an exchange program with the Nicolini Conservatorio in Piacenza, Italy (located only 1 hour from Milan!), where students can study for a semester.
-And a new program in Taiwan is in the planning stages!

 So, whatever your musical interest or expertise, please visit us!
 We look forward to meeting you!!